A complete chronological listing of shorter pieces written since 1995.

 Articles are listed in inverse chronological order – i.e. more recent articles first.

-Is the Universal Synod on Synodality (2023-24) to conclude without recognising that denial of transparency on the past policy of secrecy on clerical child sexual abuse is for many an insuperable barrier to trust - and therefore also to communion, participation and mission?
-A reckoning on this issue seems as far away as ever. - The Prayer That Changed Everything for Me24th June 2024
+The Universal Synod on Synodality (2023-24) concluded without recognising that denial of transparency on the past policy of secrecy on clerical child sexual abuse is for many an insuperable barrier to trust - and therefore also to communion, participation and mission.
+A final reckoning on this issue seems as far away as ever. - The Prayer That Changed Everything for Me24th June 2024

 The music of what can happen when - in sheer desperation - we pray. - Apocalypse Soon – or New Pentecost?22nd April 2022